YPares/porcupine/README.md

 for it is provided in `porcupine-http`.
 Support for Amazon S3 is also provided in `porcupine-s3`.

 The example [example-pokeapi](porcupine-http/examples/ExamplePokeAPI.hs) shows how to deal with some data from the [PokeAPI](https://pokeapi.co).
-You can see that the code of the pipeline looks exactly like that of `example1`, the only difference is the call to `runPipelineTask`:
+You can see that the code of the pipeline is very much like that of `example1`, the major difference being the call to `runPipelineTask`:

 ```haskell
 main = runPipelineTask (FullConfig .......)